-Project Online is a great tool for managing a portfolio of projects.
-For Executives, the PMO and Project Managers, having one place to view overall project status is an excellent feature.
-However, the out of box views are limited and do not provide all the information you may be looking for in a format that can quickly give the status of your project.
+However, the out-of-box views are limited and do not provide all the information you may be looking for in a format that can quickly give the status of your project.
 You can use Power BI or Excel reports/dashboards to achieve these goals.
-However, these options either may not be accessible by you or you encounter limitations such as the below:
+However, these options either may not be accessible to you or you encounter limitations such as the below:

 - Power BI requires additional licensing (though Power BI Desktop is free, still you need to refresh the Power BI report manually and share it with the PMO).

 - Excel Online does not allow you to build complex reports (though you can use Power Query with the Excel client to create sophisticated reports, you can’t refresh them on the browser, you need to update them manually on-demand from the Excel client).